spider-themes/eazydocs/readme.txt

 New: Drag-n-drop ordering and nesting
 New: Docs, Single Doc and Doc Search Form Elementor widgets added
 New: Show excerpt on the Doc single page
+Fixed: eazydocs_local_object was not appropriately enqueued in the admin dashboard pages.
+That's why the Notice dismiss, and later buttons were not working
 Fixed: Left and Right sidebar was not showing on mobile devices
 Tweaked: Dark mode colors improved
 Tweaked: Assets loading improved (dependency added)